uol-feps-soc-comp3931-project-2425/individual-project-rubayeaAlketbi/README.md

 The repository is organized as follows:
 - ├── TMod_UNET.ipynb # Main Jupyter notebook containing preprocessing, training, and evaluation
 - ├── /logs/ # Directory to store training logs and performance metrics
+- ├── /media/ # A library which contains the videos and the photos
 - └── README.md # Project documentation and usage instructions (this file)

 > ✅ **Note:**